decentraland/standards/README.md

 ### Technical proposals

 We opened a channel to propose technical specifciations.
-Those MAY affect the product itself or our the roadmap itself.
+Those MAY affect the product itself or the roadmap itself.
 To contribute with a technical specification you shall follow the guidelines of the [proposals repository](https://github.com/decentraland/proposals).

 ### Issue